Cellular health, read and programmed.

 What is cellular health at Wellness Elite Fitness?

-The practice of reading your cellular and metabolic markers — a physician-advised panel — and programming training, recovery, and nutrition against what the data says.
+The discipline of reading your cellular and metabolic markers and programming training, recovery, and nutrition against what the data says.
 Not a supplement counter, not a med-spa drip menu.
-The evidence-based layer beneath the rest of the practice.
+The evidence-based layer beneath the rest of the club.
+Where clinical review is indicated, members are routed to Dr. Chaudhari at Elite Aesthetic MD, the independent practice on-site.

 Who reads my cellular markers?

 Dana Kantara — former Clinical Prevention Director and Assistant Professor at Baylor College of Medicine — reads the panel and writes the protocol.
-Dr. Swet Chaudhari, MD is the clinical authority through Elite Aesthetic MD.
-The same named team, in the building, on the same week.
+Where clinical review is indicated, members are routed to Dr. Swet Chaudhari, MD at Elite Aesthetic MD, the independent practice on-site.
+Dana and Dr. Chaudhari are in the same building; they are separate practices.

 Is this a medical treatment?

-No. WEF is a wellness practice, not a medical provider.
+No. WEF is a social wellness club, not a medical provider.
 We do not diagnose, treat, cure, or prevent disease.
 Clinical indications route to Dr. Chaudhari at Elite Aesthetic MD or your own physician.
 Lab review happens in person, never through the website.

 How is this different from a longevity clinic or a med spa?

 A longevity clinic sells an episodic annual snapshot; a med spa sells services off a menu.
-WEF runs cellular health as a continuous practice — the panel read against a programmed weekly cadence, tracked across quarters, with the named clinical chain holding the schedule between visits.
+WEF runs cellular health as a continuous program — the panel read against a programmed weekly cadence, tracked across quarters, with the named team holding the schedule between visits.

 What is Evidence-Based Wellness and Cellular Performance?